 This is a book about the growth and change that can be achieved by teachers, new and experienced, when they work together.
 Adults learn best when they are interested.
 They need opportunities to practice and time to integrate and modify new ideas to fit their belief system.
 Most of all, they need input from a sympathetic peer—a mentor who is there to help a protégé through the rough spots.
 This is the kind of guidance Teacher to Teacher provides.
 Teacher to Teacher is a complete course in effective mentoring, with broad and practical suggestions on:

 establishing and nurturing a positive mentoring relationship

 helping protégés with classroom management

 what protégés need to know about learning in order to help students

 the role of reflection in teaching

-- working with parents
+working with parents

 the importance of reading aloud